linz/basemaps/docs/api/empty-tiles.md

 Return a error state saying the tile is not found

-- ❌ Is a error state
+- ❌ Is an error state
 - ❌ Not always cached: browsers / CDNs often do not cache 404 responses

 # References